kamranvat/scipy-project/README.md

 # CartPole-v1 Performance Measurement

-We are measuring and showing the performance of different policies in the CartPole-v1 Reinforcement Learning environment over a short amount of timesteps.
+We are measuring and showing the performance of different predefined models in the CartPole-v1 Reinforcement Learning environment over a short amount of timesteps.

 This project serves as the final project for the Scientific Python course at the University of Osnabrück, summer semester of 2023.